Peat: Estonia

-After oil shale in Estonia, peat is the second most mined natural resource.
+After oil shale in Estonia, peat is the second-most-mined natural resource.
 The peat production sector has a yearly revenue of around €100 million and it is mostly export-oriented.
 Peat is extracted from around 14 ha.

 India

 Sikkim

-The mountains of the Himalaya and Tibetan Plateau contains pockets of high-altitude wetlands.
-Khecheopalri is one of the Sikkim's most famous and diverse peatlands in the eastern Indian territory of Sikkim, which includes 682 species representing 5 kingdoms, 196 families, and 453 genera.
+The mountains of the Himalayas and Tibetan Plateau contain pockets of high-altitude wetlands.
+Khecheopalri is one of the Sikkim's most famous and diverse peatlands in the eastern Indian territory of Sikkim, which includes 682 species representing five kingdoms, 196 families and 453 genera.

 United Kingdom

 England

 England has around 1 million acres of peatland.
-Peatland in England store 584m tonnes of carbon in total but emit around 11m tonnes of CO_{2} every year due to degradation and draining.
-In 2021 only 124 people owned 60% of England's peat land.
+Peatlands in England store 584m tonnes of carbon in total but emit around 11 million tonnes of CO_{2} every year due to degradation and draining.
+In 2021 only 124 people owned 60% of England's peatland.

 The extraction of peat from the Somerset Levels began during the Roman times and has been carried out since the Levels were first drained.
 On Dartmoor, there were several commercial distillation plants formed and run by the British Patent Naphtha Company in 1844.
 These produced naphtha on a commercial scale from the high-quality local peat.

 Fenn's, Whixall and Bettisfield Mosses is an element of a post-Ice Age peat bog that straddles the England–Wales border and contains many rare plant and animal species due to the acidic environment created by the peat.
 Only lightly hand-dug, it is now a national nature reserve and is being restored to its natural condition.

-Industrial extraction of peat occurred at the Thorne Moor site, outside Doncaster near to the village of Hatfield.
+The industrial extraction of peat occurred at the Thorne Moor site, outside Doncaster near the village of Hatfield.
 Government policy incentivised commercial removal to peat for agricultural use.
 This caused much destruction of the area during the 1980s.
 The removal of the peat resulted in later flooding further downstream at Goole due to the loss of water retaining peatlands.
 Recently regeneration of peatland has occurred as part of the Thorne Moors project, and at Fleet Moss, organised by Yorkshire Wildlife Trust.